thewooniverse/learning_scripts/python/Learning_Path_1/learning_path.md

 After part 3 + project completed;
 As I learn part 4, I will start developing my own telegram bots to do various things.
 Separate repository for this.
+=> learning data science part also means that I can likely audit the gameplay data pretty well, I should do that as a hobby / pet project.